nhungoc1508/MyMovies/README.md

 * User can register new account and sign in
 * User stays logged in across app restarts
 * User can browse movies and search by name
+  - [x] User can browse movies in feed
+  - [ ] User can search using search bar
 * User can create new collections and add movies in
+  - [ ] User can create a new collection
+  - [x] User can add movies in existing collection
 * User can see collections they have created and modify them (remove movies, add new movies, delete collections)
+  - [x] User can see collections they have created

 **Optional Nice-to-have Stories**